Get an assessment

 - you can provide bills showing your recent energy use

 You may be asked:

-- the number of people living in your home
+- how many people live in your home

-- the type of heating and appliances you use
+- what type of heating and appliances you use

 - how often you use your heating

 After the visit

 You’ll get a document, called a Green Deal advice report, that contains: